 Public relations, at its heart, is about communication between an organisation and its public(s), but 21st Century public relations - with the advent of new media - is embedded in everything from politics and business to celebrity.
 Gone are the days when PR was an afterthought - it is now firmly at the heart of strategic organisational planning.

 The MA at Cardiff is a unique one year course that develops students who have the skills and techniques required to practice public relations at an international level.
-Aside from gaining valuable practical skills, students are introduced to business, organisational and PR theory so that they can apply critical thinking to professional scenarios to further the effectiveness and quality of public relations that is practised in industry.
-This synthesis of theory and practice culminates in a final dissertation of 15,000 to 20,000 words where students have the opportunity to apply what they have learnt to an area of personal PR interest.
+Aside from gaining valuable practical skills, students are introduced to the business, organisational and PR theory so that they can apply critical thinking to professional scenarios to further the effectiveness and quality of public relations that is practised in industry.
+This synthesis of theory and practise culminates in a final dissertation of 15,000 to 20,000 words where students have the opportunity to apply what they have learnt to an area of personal PR interest.
 This piece of advanced academic study would enable students to embark on further research in the field of international public relations they so wish.

 The Course is accredited by the Chartered Institute of Public Relations, and Cardiff is one of ten institutions that work in partnership with the Public Relations Consultants Association (PRCA).

-The overall aim of the course is to help students develop international public relations industry experience through study and work placement opportunities, and also for them to explore the profound implications of this new communication era for the media, business, governments, pressure groups, consumers and other public institutions.
+The overall aim of the course is to help students develop international public relations industry experience through the study and work placement opportunities, and also for them to explore the profound implications of this new communication era for the media, business, governments, pressure groups, consumers and other public institutions.
 Our aims are to:

 Explore the dynamic rise and development of public relations and highlight its inextricable link with international marketing, global media power and new technology;